jyoung47/jyoung47.github.io/README.md

 The predefined array of words was created by me and as the list become larger I created the display I knew I needed to work with. as the code expended I found myself debugging and creating new methods that made sense to make like the spin function, reset game function and check win function.

+Adknowledgements
+Thank you to my instructors from Per Scholas, Tishana Trainor and Kasper Kain for providing me with all the help I needed to keep pushing forward with this project.
+Also would like to thank my friend Mohammed a Software Engineer from Ford Motor Company, who showed me how to add animation in javascript and css.